2025 Solar Incentives Guide for Huron, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if you have a solar system that produces over a specified (generally small) amount of electricity.
-This category of incentives is typically handled at the state level.
-You can sell SRECs to your utility company or other buyers, and the money you make is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives may be available to you if you have a solar system that produces more than a specified (usually small) amount of electricity.
+These types of incentives are usually handled at the state level.
+You can sell SRECs to your utility company or other buyers, and the money you make is generally considered part of your taxable income.

-- Tax Exemptions: These may come in the form of property tax exemptions, which allow you to ignore the value added by your solar panels when paying property tax on your house.
+- Tax Exemptions: These may come in the form of property tax exemptions, which would allow you to exclude the value of your solar system when calculating the taxes you pay on your home.
 You could also look for exemptions on sales tax at the time of purchase.

 Federal Solar Incentives